Azure/azure-cosmos-dotnet-v3/docs/sync_up_msdata_direct.md

 This is the last part for the sync-up process.
 Please follow the below steps to copy the required `Microsoft.Cosmos.Direct` files from msdata CosmosDB repo.

-- Open command prompt/windows terminal and navigate to the following directory `Microsoft.Azure.Cosmos\src\direct` inside the clonned cosmos v3 repo.
+- Open command prompt/windows terminal and navigate to the following directory `Microsoft.Azure.Cosmos\src\direct` inside the cloned cosmos v3 repo.
 - Locate and edit the following line in the `msdata_sync.ps1` script with the respective location of the msdata repo: `$baseDir    = "<src_directory>\CosmosDB"`
 - Run the powershell script using: `.\msdata_sync.ps1`.
 You will notice the script started copying the required files from the msdata repo, and generating the console logs, like the below: